willwade/MacroServerMac/README.md

 Problems/To-Do
 ------------------

-* Some of the key-mapping is wrong.
-Please fix the KeyCodes.csv for the correct mapping
+* Some of the key-mapping is a bit wrong.
+I'm relying on users telling me whats not correct
 * Implement some better exception code - you will need to keep an eye on the terminal for any exceptions caused as well as the log file
 * Speed it up.
 My guess is the slowness is in the 3/4 regex's that are done when extracting the data from the pseudo-xml.
 It could be done in one.
 Also the csv file is re-read on each key.
 That could be put in memory since its small enough.
 * Multi-platform code (will need combining with [PyUserInput](https://github.com/SavinaRoja/PyUserInput) when that project is working nicely with keyboards).
 Should be straightforward enough - particularly Windows (only reason I can think of doing this is making use of Growl notifier on Windows)
 * Allow from IP/Range (You can specify the ip address in the line command - I just havent written the code to allow multiple address')
 * Window control code (It can launch applications.
 Just not control the window placement.
 Reason for this is it's not a very Mac thing to do/care about..
 I'm not sure this will see the light of day..)
-* Turn it into a nice user friendly binary
-* Develop some tabs for the keyboard demo, demonstrating various Mac application shortcuts
 * Somehow send a start moving and stop moving mouse command

 Fun(?!) asides